ehubbell/gitty/README.md

 ## Overview
-A simple CLI that will fetch, store, and clone Github repositories and subdirectories.
+A simple CLI that will fetch, store, and clone Github repos.

 ## Prerequisites
+- Github
 - Node